Diameter (graph theory): In arbitrary graphs

 The diameter of a graph can be computed by using a shortest path algorithm to compute shortest paths between all pairs of vertices, and then taking the maximum of the distances that it computes.
 For instance, in a graph with positive edge weights, this can be done by repeatedly using Dijkstra's algorithm, once for each possible starting vertex.
 In a graph with $n$ vertices and $m$ edges, this takes time $O(mn+n^2\log n)$.
 Computing all-pairs shortest paths is the fastest known method for computing the diameter of a weighted graph exactly.

-In an unweighted-graph, Dijkstra's algorithm may be replaced by a breadth-first search, giving time $O(mn)$.
+In an unweighted graph, Dijkstra's algorithm may be replaced by a breadth-first search, giving time $O(mn)$.
 Alternatively, the diameter may be computed using an algorithm based on fast matrix multiplication, in time proportional to the time for multiplying $n\times n$ matrices, approximately $O(n^{2.37})$ using known matrix multiplication algorithms.
 For sparse graphs, with few edges, repeated breadth-first search is faster than matrix multiplication.
-Assuming the strong exponential time hypothesis, repeated breadth-first search is near-optimal: this hypothesis implies that no algorithm can achieve time $O(n^{2-\varepsilon})$ for any $\varepsilon>0$.
+Assuming the strong exponential time hypothesis, repeated breadth-first search is near-optimal: this hypothesis implies that no algorithm can achieve time $O(m^{2-\varepsilon})$ for any $\varepsilon>0$.

 It is possible to approximate the diameter of a weighted graph to within an approximation ratio of 3/2, in time $\tilde O(\min(m^{3/2},mn^{2/3})$, where the $\tilde O$ notation hides logarithmic factors in the time bound.
-Under the exponential time hypothesis, no substantially more accurate approximation, substantially faster than all pairs shortest paths, is possible.
+Under the strong exponential time hypothesis, no substantially more accurate approximation, substantially faster than all pairs shortest paths, is possible.